mattermost/docs/source/deployment/ldap-group-sync.rst

 .. image:: ../images/Group_Members.png

-Users will be removed from the group on subsequent synchronizations, however they will not be removed from the teams and channels that they were defaulted to in the synchronization.
+Users will be removed from the group on subsequent synchronizations.
+However, they will not be removed from the teams and channels that they were defaulted to in the synchronization.
 If a user is removed from a AD/LDAP group and then later re-added, they will be defaulted again into the teams and channels configured in the group.
-If a member is removed all together from the AD/LDAP system all their team and channel memberships will be removed.
+If a member is removed altogether from the AD/LDAP system, all their team and channel memberships will be removed.

 ..note::
 When a member removes themselves manually from a channel, that action is tracked in the Channel Member History table.
-Users are not re-added to channels in which they previously removed themselves.
+Users are not re-added to channels from which they previously removed themselves.

 Managing groups
 ---------------
-Once a group has been configured, it can be edited to change the default team and channels, by clicking “Edit” on the group on the list view.
+Once a group has been configured, it can be edited to change the default team and channels by clicking “Edit” on the group on the list view.

 Deleting groups
 ---------------